Ichchhie/Green-Coding-Adoption/README.md

 ## 🔧 Getting Started

-1. Review the roadmap and guidelines.
+1. Review the guidelines derived from industry embraced practices.
 2. Try out the tools listed.
 3. Contribute new tools or documentation.
 4. Join the discussion to share challenges and success stories.